 Xbox just announced a new controller: the special edition Recon Tech wireless controller, to be released next month.
 Advertisement With a stylized utilitarian look Xbox says was inspired by “military technology,” combat armor and sci-fi mechanical gear,” the controller has etched textures on the front and back, apparently for grip.
 Like other Xbox wireless controllers, it’s bluetooth compatible.
 Mostly, it’s pretty.
 The controller will be available April 25th for a steep $70, still less than half the cost of an Elite wireless controller.
 READ FULL STORY AT KOTAKU!

-The latest Deals With Gold offers for the week include discounts on the Forza series, King’s Quest, Attack on Titan, and more for Xbox One and Xbox 360. …Read More The post Forza Motorsport, Attack on Titan, and More Highlight This Week’s Deals With Gold by Ryan Meitzler appeared first on DualShockers.
+The latest Deals With Gold offer include plenty of discounts on titles like Resident Evil VII, Final Fantasy XV, Thomas Was Alone, and more. …Read More The post Resident Evil VII: Biohazard, Final Fantasy XV, and More Highlight This Week’s Deals With Gold by Ryan Meitzler appeared first on DualShockers.